QuestPDF/QuestPDF-Documentation/getting-started.md

 Congratulations, you already know the most important pieces needed to create complex documents.
 Let's use that knowledge to generate a dynamic table showing all orders.
 It can be done in two steps:

 1) **Header** - it is created by a `Row` elements with multiple columns inside.
-2) **Content** - implemented by a `PageableStack` element, inside which a loop is used to generate a separate row for each order's item.
+2) **Content** - implemented by a `PageableColumn` element, inside which a loop is used to generate a separate row for each order's item.

 ```csharp
 public class InvoiceDocument : IDocument